gura-lang/gura-lang.github.io/library-reference/chapter-10.md

 <code>cairo.context#set_antialias(antialias:number):reduce</code>
 </p>
 <p>
 Set the antialiasing mode of the rasterizer used for drawing shapes.
 This value is a hint, and a particular backend may or may not support a particular value.
-At the current time, no backend supports cairo.ANTIALIAS<em>SUBPIXEL when drawing shapes.</em>
+At the current time, no backend supports <code>cairo.ANTIALIAS_SUBPIXEL</code> when drawing shapes.
 </p>
 <p>
-Note that this option does not affect text rendering, instead see cairo.font<em>options#set</em>antialias().
+Note that this option does not affect text rendering, instead see <code>cairo.font_options#set_antialias()</code>.
 </p>
 <p>
 <strong>cairo.context#get_antialias</strong>